MartijnReeuwijk/web-app-from-scratch-18-19/week1/README.md

-# Openintel
+# NYC Shootings

-This is a visualization of the data from the Openintel dataset web
+Here is the data from the NYC police api related to shootings in New york city

 # Tabel of content
 - [Openintel](#openintel)